 The Carrot and the Stick was edited over a 2-year period and then shown at Edinburgh, Cork and RAI film festivals.
 (Observational documentary, 16mm, 44min.
 NFTS 1990)

-Meanwhile Susi had taken another year out to make ‘Breaking the Bush‘ with a PNG video crew, to share people’s stories of what can happen when a logging company visits your village with promises.
+Meanwhile Susi had been invited back to make ‘Breaking the Bush‘ with a PNG video crew, to share people’s stories of what can happen when a logging company visits your village with promises.

 This was made for local audiences and in Tok Pisin (the original title ‘Brukim Bus’ has a double meaning).
 It was shown on the new television station EmTV, but we also distributed hundreds of VHS copies around the country – and were delighted when pirate copies started appearing.